 Mule Fat got its name because, in the early days, this was the bush that you would tie your mule to when resting.
 I bet you can guess what happened to the mules after being tied for a while.

 The denseness of the environment makes it a safe area for birds to nest.

 Birds and butterflies especially appreciate the sweet stickiness of the Coyote Brush.

 The Elderberry Tree’s berries are high in nutritional value and are rich in antioxidants.
-Native’s would use this plant to help with inflammation and gout as well as to help with constipation.
+Native’s would use this plant to help with inflammation and gout and help with constipation.

 San Mateo Campground

-In this display, it shows how all of the California Missions connect via one inland route, that being El Camino Real- The Royal Road.
+This display shows how all of the California Missions connect via one inland route, El Camino Real- The Royal Road.

-Here is a little video that I took at the beginning to the Panhe Nature Trail, right after the San Mateo Campground Amphitheater.
+Here is a little video that I took at the beginning of the Panhe Nature Trail, right after the San Mateo Campground Amphitheater.

 End of the Trail